microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 This requires two actions to fix:

 - Activate the virtual environment that VSCode has created for this function project:
-    - For this we use VSCode's built-in terminal and execute the following command: `source .venv/bin/activate`
+    - For this we use VSCode's built-in terminal and execute the following command inside the Microhack folder: `source .venv/bin/activate`
 - Install the needed requirements for this script:
     - Once the virtual environment has been activated we install all required packages by executing the following command from the terminal: `pip install -r requirements.txt`